 When looking for a voice teacher it is important to find out if he or she has had training in vocal pedagogy.
 If not this teacher will only be able to understand her/his own voice, but not how the voice functions within the human body.
 Voices, vocal issues and strengths vary from person to person.
 Vocal pedagogy, which is professional level course work in vocal anatomy, vocal physiology, developmental repertoire, alexander technique, vocal health issues, acoustics and resonance of the vocal tract is an essential prerequisite needed to become an effective singing teacher.
 Yes it's true that there is an art to teaching that can't be taught, however intuition, performing experience, personality and empathy (while vital) is not the complete package for being a great voice teacher.

-In addition to seventeen years experience in teaching all levels, ages and styles of voice as well as being a seasoned performer, I have also had extensive training in all aspects of vocal pedagogy, and I have effectively and dramatically improved the voices of people with voice damage (in conjunction with ENTs and speech language pathologists), to the gifted opera or pop star.
+In addition to eighteen years experience in teaching all levels, ages and styles of voice as well as being a seasoned performer, I have also had extensive training in all aspects of vocal pedagogy, and I have effectively and dramatically improved the voices of people with voice damage (in conjunction with ENTs and speech language pathologists), to the gifted opera or pop star.

 Please visit my newest website Westchester Voice Lessons !